RLX Technology (NYSE:RLX) Shares Up 10.4%

-A number of research firms have commented on RLX.
-Bank of America began coverage on shares of RLX Technology in a research note on Monday, November 1st.
-They set a “neutral” rating and a $6.00 price objective on the stock.
-Citigroup reduced their price objective on shares of RLX Technology from $15.10 to $11.50 and set a “buy” rating on the stock in a research note on Monday, December 6th.
-Finally, Zacks Investment Research downgraded shares of RLX Technology from a “hold” rating to a “strong sell” rating in a research note on Thursday, January 6th.
+A number of analysts have weighed in on the stock.
+Zacks Investment Research cut shares of RLX Technology from a “hold” rating to a “strong sell” rating in a report on Thursday, January 6th.
+Bank of America assumed coverage on shares of RLX Technology in a report on Monday, November 1st.
+They set a “neutral” rating and a $6.00 target price on the stock.
+Finally, Citigroup dropped their target price on shares of RLX Technology from $15.10 to $11.50 and set a “buy” rating on the stock in a report on Monday, December 6th.
 One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the company’s stock.
 According to MarketBeat.com, RLX Technology currently has an average rating of “Hold” and an average target price of $16.88.

 The firm has a market capitalization of $5.33 billion and a P/E ratio of 24.50.
 The firm has a fifty day simple moving average of $3.92.
 The company has a debt-to-equity ratio of 0.01, a current ratio of 4.78 and a quick ratio of 4.55.

-Several large investors have recently modified their holdings of RLX.
-BlackRock Inc. raised its holdings in shares of RLX Technology by 220.0% during the third quarter.
-BlackRock Inc. now owns 24,346,040 shares of the company’s stock worth $110,043,000 after purchasing an additional 16,737,889 shares during the period.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+BlackRock Inc. increased its holdings in shares of RLX Technology by 220.0% in the 3rd quarter.
+BlackRock Inc. now owns 24,346,040 shares of the company’s stock worth $110,043,000 after acquiring an additional 16,737,889 shares during the period.
 Brilliance Asset Management Ltd. increased its holdings in shares of RLX Technology by 643.8% in the 2nd quarter.
 Brilliance Asset Management Ltd. now owns 7,959,092 shares of the company’s stock worth $69,483,000 after acquiring an additional 6,889,072 shares during the period.
-WT Asset Management Ltd acquired a new stake in shares of RLX Technology in the 4th quarter worth about $17,159,000.
+Morgan Stanley increased its holdings in shares of RLX Technology by 91.1% in the 2nd quarter.
+Morgan Stanley now owns 6,042,789 shares of the company’s stock worth $52,754,000 after acquiring an additional 2,880,438 shares during the period.
 Vanguard Group Inc. increased its holdings in shares of RLX Technology by 1,819.7% in the 2nd quarter.
 Vanguard Group Inc. now owns 4,534,681 shares of the company’s stock worth $39,588,000 after acquiring an additional 4,298,465 shares during the period.
-Finally, Vista Wealth Management Group LLC acquired a new stake in shares of RLX Technology in the 3rd quarter worth about $18,068,000.
-13.49% of the stock is currently owned by institutional investors.
+Finally, WT Asset Management Ltd acquired a new stake in shares of RLX Technology in the 4th quarter worth about $17,159,000.
+13.49% of the stock is currently owned by institutional investors and hedge funds.

 About RLX Technology (NYSE:RLX)